 There aren’t many experiences in life that you can say are once in a lifetime, but experiencing the monarch butterflies of Mexico is undoubtedly one of them.
 Each year millions of monarch butterflies make the long trek from Canada and the northern part of the United States to Mexico where they stay for winter months.

-However unlike the super Monarch that made it to Mexico in just one lifespan, the butterflies returning home will go through as many as four generations before they finally reach home stopping to rest and eat their beloved milkweed along the way.
+However, unlike the super Monarch that made it to Mexico in just one lifespan, the butterflies returning home will go through as many as four generations before reaching home.
+Many places in the United States see large numbers of monarch butterflies stopping to rest and eat their beloved milkweed on this journey.

-The best time to see the butterflies out and about is mid-day.
-Since the butterflies are in Mexico for the warmth, they huddle together on branches in clusters to keep each other warm until the sun comes out.
+The best time to see the butterflies out and about is midday.
+Since the butterflies are in Mexico for warmth, they huddle together on branches in clusters to keep each other warm until the sun comes out.

 All of the butterfly sanctuaries in Mexico are protected, which means you are only allowed to enter with a designated tour guide.

-- Santuario Mariposa Monarca El Rosario in Michoacan state which is about 2 hours outside of Mexico city.
-We met a couple on our trip to the butterfly sanctuary that also went here, and said the experience was vastly different.
+- Santuario Mariposa Monarca El Rosario is in Michoacan state.
+This is roughly 2 hours outside of Mexico City.
+We met a couple on our trip to the butterfly sanctuary that also went here.
+They said the experience was vastly different.
 This is less of a forest and more of open field where the butterflies fly around in the thousands.
-They also said they took horses and lunch was included in the field!
-If you’ve been here, please share in the comments below.
+They also said they took horses and lunch was included in the field.

-- Santuario de la Mariposa Monarca Sierra Chincua in Michoacan state about 3 and a half hours outside of Mexico city.
-This is the least visited out of the three, likely because it’s slightly further than the others.
+- Santuario de la Mariposa Monarca Sierra Chincua is in Michoacan state.
+To get there you’ll need to drive about 3 and a half hours from Mexico City.
+This is the least visited out of the three sanctuaries.
 You can hike or ride a horse to view the butterflies in addition to other activities like suspension bridges and zip lining.

-Mexico State and Michoacan can be quiet chilly in the morning, so it’s a good idea to wear layers and have a warmer jacket with you if you are visiting the monarch sanctuary in the early morning or evenings.
+Mexico State and Michoacan can be quite chilly in the morning.
+So it’s a good idea to wear layers and have a warmer jacket with you if you are visiting the monarch sanctuary in the early morning or evenings.
 Check the weather during your visit and plan accordingly.

-It’s also highly recommend that you wear sneakers or sturdy shoes (like hiking shoes).
+It’s also highly recommended that you wear sneakers or sturdy shoes (like hiking shoes).
 If you aren’t riding a horse, you will be hiking up a mountain, and it definitely helps with footing.

-Always bring your own reusable water bottle (this one includes a life straw for extra filtration).
-The sanctuary we visited had bathrooms on site ($10 pesos) and had vendors selling food and refreshments.
-We enjoyed a super yummy meal there, so come hungry.
+Always bring your own reusable water bottle.
+We recommend this Camelbak that has a life straw in it to help filter and remove any unwanted chemicals like chlorine, lead, and organic matter.
+The sanctuary we visited had bathrooms on site ($10 pesos to use).
+And had vendors selling food and refreshments.

 What to expect when viewing the monarch butterflies